theobald-software/theobald-software.github.io/content/_en/board-connector/bw-infocubes-and-bex-queries.md

 ---
 The following section describes the functions of the BW Cube component of BOARD Connector. <br>

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use the BW Cube component, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: BW Query / BW Cube](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#bw-query--bw-cube).

 {: .box-tip }
 **Tip:** To get information on the basics of BOARD Connector, refer to [Getting started with BOARD Connector](./getting-started). <br>